wmacevoy/kiss/README.md

 2. Run constructs an instance of the application class using the default constructor.
 The constructor (or anywhere else) can use APP_ARGS to access command line arguments and APP_NAME contains the class name of the application object.
 After the instance is constructed (at the end of this step), APP is a global reference to the application object.

-3. Run invokes all testXXX methods in order of declaration.
+3. Run invokes all testXXX() methods in order of declaration.
 The random number generator is reset with seed(1) before each test to help make the tests reproducable.

-4. Run invokes the run method.
-The kiss random number generator is set to produce a strongly random sequence before this.
+4. Run invokes the run() method.
+The random number generator is set to produce a strongly random sequence before this.

 5. Run invokes the close method, even if there was an error in a test or run.